 DSA Multidimensional Poverty and Poverty Dynamics Study group

-Poverty reduction has never been higher on international research and policy agendas.
-The Sustainable Development Goals (SDGs) recognise poverty to take monetary and multidimensional forms and to affect women and men of all ages.
+Focus on poverty reduction has never been more prominent on international research and global policy agendas.
+The Sustainable Development Goals (SDGs) as well as Report of the Commission on Global Poverty by the World Bank recognise that poverty is multidimensional and should be assessed by both monetary and non-monetary indicators.
+Poverty affect women, men as well as children of all ages across geographic regions and various ethnic groups.
 A growing evidence base in both developed and developing countries allows for new insights and understandings into the shape and dynamics of poverty and social mobility.
 These encompass inequality and relative poverty as the global distribution of poverty is shifting from low income to middle income countries.
-To reflect the vibrancy of conceptual, methodological, empirical and policy debates, the group has two strands: one, conceptual/methodological, and the second, application/policy.
+To reflect the vibrancy of conceptual, methodological, empirical and policy debates, the group has two strands: (I) conceptual/methodological and (II) application/policy.

-The conceptual and methodological strand addresses questions relating to the meaning and measurement of poverty, the conceptualization of poverty, and the reproduction of poverty over time.
-Areas include multi-dimensionality in poverty, the intergenerational transfer of poverty, social exclusion, and alternative conceptualisations of poverty such as the Sen/Nussbaum Capability Approach, and wellbeing approaches.
-In relation to methodology, the group will take a critical look at poverty assessment (particularly from longitudinal perspectives), impact evaluations of poverty interventions, global-national-local-individual interfaces, subjective and relational aspects of poverty, and mixed methods research designs.
-The group does not focus on a particular age group, but looks at poverty across the life course, spanning the experiences of children and elderly people as well as working age adults.
+I. The first strand addresses questions relating to the meaning and measurement of poverty, the conceptualization of poverty, and the social reproduction of poverty over time.
+Areas include multi-dimensionality in poverty, the intergenerational transfer of poverty, social exclusion, and alternative conceptualisations of poverty, such as – the Sen/Nussbaum Capability Approach, and wellbeing approaches.
+In relation to methodology, the group will take a critical look at the assessment of poverty using ordinal variables, understanding deprivations from longitudinal perspectives, impact evaluations of poverty interventions, global-national-local-individual interfaces, subjective and relational aspects of poverty, and mixed methods research designs.
+The group does not focus on a particular age group, but looks at poverty across the life course, spanning the experiences of children and elderly people as well as working age adults..

 The aim of the group is to bring together people working on poverty across the global North and South using a range of conceptual and methodological approaches.
 In doing this it will contribute to contemporary debates and share multi-disciplinary research on understanding, measuring, and reducing poverty.